Pupwiz/my-debian/README.md

    enable extension at security page in the system preferences panel.
 Next attempt was successful.

-   It's convenient to install 2 VM - one to build and one to test installation.
+   It's convenient to use 2 VM - one to build and one to test installation.

-2. On Debian I installed `mc` (get used to it), one convenient feature of it is `F9 > Left > Shell link...` menu, where `sh://nick@10.0.2.2` could be used to share folders with the host (with Debian as a VirtualBox guest) - no need to install vbox extensions in the guest system.
+2. On Debian I installed `mc` (get used to it), one convenient feature of it is `F9 > Left > Shell link...` menu, where `sh://nick@10.0.2.2` could be used to share folders with the host (with Debian as a VirtualBox guest) - no need to install vbox extensions in the guest system (but with them copying is much faster).

 3. So, on guest Debian:

-    sudo apt-get install mc vim simple-cdd dh-make debconf-utils mkdir ~/my-cdd
+    sudo apt-get install mc vim build-essential debconf-utils dh-make dosfstools fakeroot mtools simple-cdd mkdir ~/my-cdd
     cd ~/my-cdd
     # Use mc or scp to copy files into my-cdd from this project.